codedealer/nv_clipper/src/gui-frontend/design_doc.md

 ## Testing and building

 The target platform is Windows.
 The package manager for frontend is pnpm, for backend we use uv.
 The terminal is Powershell, so use Powershell syntax
+Assume Vite is always running in dev mode with hot reloading, the Python debugger is restarted manually as needed.
+No need to do anything more with it.